Willy Adames Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings (2022)

-- The Cubs had a 4.01 team ERA that ranked 20th among all MLB pitching staffs.
+- The Cubs had a 4.01 team ERA that ranked 20th among all league pitching staffs.

-- Cubs pitchers combined to give up 207 total home runs at a rate of 1.3 per game (third-most in baseball).
+- Cubs pitchers combined to allow 207 total home runs at a rate of 1.3 per game (third-most in baseball).

-- Steele will start for the Cubs, his first of the season.
+- Taillon starts for the first time this season for the Cubs.

-- In his last appearance on Saturday, Aug.
-27, the 27-year-old lefty started the game and went 5 1/3 innings against the Milwaukee Brewers.
+- The 31-year-old righty started and threw 4 1/3 innings when he last appeared Wednesday, Oct.
+19 against the Houston Astros.

 © 2023 Data Skrive.
 All rights reserved.